-Through the app, customers can save their favorite orders and really take time to create their dream-burger build.
+Through the app, guests can save their favorite orders and really take time to create their dream-burger build.

 Online ordering is a simple way to order your favorite meal, just like you like it, in advance for curbside pickup or delivery right to your front door.

 To place an order for curbside pickup, choose your items on the Whataburger App or whataburger.com, head to your Whataburger restaurant and park where you see our curbside signs.
 Then, just check into the app with your curbside number and we’ll bring your order to you!

 Whataburger Feeding Student Success is Whataburger’s signature community program at the intersection of food insecurity and education.
 It focuses on supporting students at all levels of their education to help them achieve their goals and dreams in three main ways: